 Out of Limits – The Marketts

-Surf-rock fans find plenty of inspiration in Quentin Tarantino’s soundtrack to his hit film Pulp Fiction.
+Surf-rock fans find plenty of inspiration this Quentin Tarantino soundtrack.
 During one scene when Bruce Willis’ character Butch Coolidge makes a getaway from bad guys with his girlfriend via a motorcycle, The Marketts’ hit tune ‘Out of Limits’ plays.
 The song was wildly popular after its initial release in the ’60s.
 It sold over 1 million copies globally.

 Since I First Met You – The Robins

-R&B song ‘Since I First Met You’ appears as Vincent tries a milkshake, the subject of much discussion between him and love interest Mia Wallace in Tarantino’s Pulp Fiction.
+R&B song ‘Since I First Met You’ appears as Vincent tries a milkshake, the subject of much discussion between him and love interest Mia Wallace.
 The Robins helped shape the modern doo-wop era in the ’90s.
 But by the time the movie was released, their band had already called it quits and moved on to other projects.